themartiancompany/evm-deployer/man/evm-deployer.1.rst

 Options
 =======

--A contract_abi                 Contract ABI.
-Specify only when
-                                deploying a single contract.
--B contract_bytecode            Contract bytecode.
-Specify only
-                                when deploying a single contract.
--O contract_compiler_output     Contract compiler output.
-Specify
-                                only when deploying a single contract.
--b compiler_backend             It can be 'solc' or 'hardhat'.
-                                It will be the same for all the input contracts.
--C solc_version                 Solc version.
-It will be the same
-                                for all input contracts.
--e evm_version                  EVM version.
-It will be the same
-                                for all input contracts.
--r retries_max                  Maximum number of retries before
-                                failing.
--T call_timeout                 Maximum number of milliseconds before
-                                declaring the deploying failed.
--R rpc_selection                Target network RPC selection method.
 -o contract_output_file         Where to save a JSON representing
                                 the contract object resulting from
                                 the deployment.
 Specify only when